Neilchat/semantic_redliner/README.md

 ##How to run

+To run SectionWiseCompare you need to run a llmsherpa server locally.
+Run via docker:

+`docker pull ghcr.io/nlmatics/nlm-ingestor:latest`

+`docker run -p 5010:5001 ghcr.io/nlmatics/nlm-ingestor:latest`

-Run scripts/run_end_to_end.py to run any strategy end to end with result generation and eval.
+Run `scripts/run_end_to_end.py` to run any strategy end to end with result generation and eval.
 Specify strategy key, results folder path, doc paths.

 ##Results

-data module contain the results for all strategies
+data folder contain the results for all strategies